odemur/react-simple-form/README.md

-# Getting Started with Create React App
+# React Simple Form with field validation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app) and TypeScript.

 ## Available Scripts